 - In Alundra, there's a sword that can one shot any monster in the game and make short work of bosses.
 How do you get it?
 By dying so often that the spirit of its previous wielder pities you so much that he gives it to you.

 - The most notable game would be the third one.
 For some reason, Capcom made Hard mode for the Japanese version into Normal mode for the North American and European versions, leading many to criticize the game for its difficulty.
-Things were so bad, that Capcom had to release a second version of the game with rebalanced difficulty.
-To understand how bad it was, look at the page quote.
+Things were so bad that Capcom had to release a second version of the game with rebalanced difficulty.
+To understand how bad it was, see this Penny Arcade comic.

 - The God of War series will give you the choice to play on Easy Mode, which makes combat easier, if you die at the same area more than three times in a row.
 The problem, of course, is the time you're most likely to die repeatedly is when you're forced to traverse over spinning, chainsaw-edged balance beams, which the Easy Mode has no effect on whatsoever.
 And in some cases, the only noticeable effect will be to make you die slightly less.